Press · For immediate release · July 3, 2026

 - 22 jurisdictions sell tax-lien certificates, 19 are deed states, 8 use redeemable deeds, and 2 are hybrids.

-- Only 29 of 51 jurisdictions are practically accessible to retail investors — meaning 22 are effectively closed to everyday buyers.
+- Only 29 of the 51 state-and-D.C. rule jurisdictions are practically accessible to retail investors — meaning 22 are effectively closed to everyday buyers.

 - The widely advertised “18% return” is state-specific, not universal.
 Mechanics vary from flat annual interest to penalty structures to bid-down auctions where competition drives the real yield well below the headline.